bookofproofs/bookofproofs.github.io/_sources/history/16th-century/benedetti.md

 * Of course at this time Aristotle's views were accepted without question and what Benedetti was putting forward was in complete contradiction to Aristotle.
 * As one might expect those who read Benedetti's work did not accept his ideas.
 * Benedetti himself remarks that he had critics in Rome who said that Aristotle was always right, so his work must be wrong.
-* In 1554, the year Benedetti's Demonstratio was published, his daughter was born in Turin.
 * Returning to the 1550s, we record Benedetti's appointment as court mathematician to Duke Ottavio Farnese at Parma from 1558 until 1566.
 * Benedetti was quite rich so when the Duke failed to pay him for long periods, he was not at all worried financially.
 * In 1587 Benedetti became ducal mathematician and philosopher, employed by Emanuele Filberto the Duke of Savoy, a post he held until his death.